 - (in large amounts) Table scraps are not nutritionally balanced.
 They should never be more than 10% of the diet.
 Fat should be trimmed from meat; bones should not be fed.

 - Contains nicotine, which affects the digestive and nervous systems.
 Can result in rapid heartbeat, collapse, coma, and death.

 - unknown toxins have been reported to cause issues with pets.

 - A little tuna is okay (Human canned tuna is much worse than if its prepared for pets with proper vitamins and supplements.)
 However, if your cat has become a tuna addict, the consequences could be terribly unpleasant.
 Tuna contains extremely high levels of methyl mercury, especially the red tuna used in some canned cat food.
 For a cat, too much tuna can lead to mercury poisoning.

 And that's not all - human tuna canned in oil may also cause an illness called steatitis, or yellow fat disease, which involves inflammation of the fatty tissue in cats and is most often found in kittens.
 The oil in which the tuna is packed does not have the correct balance of antioxidants to polyunsaturated fats which leaves her susceptible to steatis.
 As with humans, a well balanced diet is always best for our pets.
 Seek the advice from your vet and/or a holistic pet food counselor.

 - can be extremely oxic to pets in just about any amounts.
 Be careful with various things like letting cats drink ceral milk that has had low sugar, low fat, or any item marked "sugar substitue" These all pose a serious threat to your pets health.

-Yeast dough: Can expand and produce gas in the digestive system, causing pain and possible rupture of the stomach or intestines.
+- Can expand and produce gas in the digestive system, causing pain and possible rupture of the stomach or intestines.

-Misc Toxic Household Items
+- Misc Toxic Household Items: